 Below are some Thanksgiving safety tips to help your dog survive this festive holiday:

-Give your dog a safe space: It is so important that your dog have a place to go to get away from it all.
+It is so important that pets have a place to go to get away from it all.
 If you are visiting, make sure you bring your dog’s crate, toys and even some bedding with familiar scents.
 If you are staying home, make sure your dog’s crate is away from all the foot traffic.
-In either scenario, make sure you set it up in a room that is quiet and away from all of the commotion.
-Give your dog a Kong filled with his favorite treat, maybe some relaxing music or white noise, and give him a nice break.
+In either scenario, make sure you set everything up in a room that is quiet and away from all of the commotion.
+Give your dog a treat-filled toy or puzzle toy, put on some relaxing music or white noise, and give him a nice break.

-Keep a leash on your dog: When your dog is out of his crate, keep a light leash on him.
-A leash will allow you to grab your dog if they are about to go for the snacks laid out on the coffee table, if they are about to jet out the open front door or if he is acting inappropriately around new friends or family members.
+When your dog is out of his crate, keep a light leash on him.
+A leash will allow you to grab your dog if he is about to go for the snacks laid out on the coffee table, if he is about to run out of an open door or if he is acting inappropriately around new friends or family members.